 The 156th World Health Organization (WHO) Executive Board (EB) began yesterday, February 3, in Geneva.
-Gathering global health leaders, it aims to to tackle the most pressing health challenges and set the strategic direction of the WHO for the years ahead.
+Gathering global health leaders, it aims to tackle the most pressing health challenges and set the strategic direction of the WHO for the years ahead.
 This year’s session comes at a pivotal moment for global health as the world is off track to meet critical health targets, including those related to noncommunicable diseases (NCDs) including diabetes, and their risk factors.
 Furthermore, with the fourth high-level meeting of the United Nations General Assembly on NCDs scheduled for later in 2025 and the recent announcement by the USA—WHO’s largest financial contributor—of its intention to withdraw from the organization, this EB session will be a critical space to shape priorities and strategies for the future.

 What is the WHO Executive Board?